sushmanaallaofc/BadBankMit/README.md

-# Sushma's Bank Bank
+# Sushma's Bad Bank

-Sushma's Bank Bank is a web application built using React, Node.js, and MongoDB to provide banking services to customers.
+Sushma's Bad Bank is a web application built using React, Node.js, and MongoDB to provide banking services to customers.
 The project aims to help individuals who require a convenient and reliable way to manage their finances.

 ## Motivation